seraphgrid/grungegirl/README.md

 2. `cd grungegirl/`
 3. `python install.py`
 4. `grungegirl`

+This strategy currently works on Ubuntu, Fedora, Arch, and Void Linux.

 You may have to run `. ~/.bashrc` after the installation to be sure that the `grungegirl` command works.
 (I KNOW NOW THAT YOURE NOT SUPPOSED TO DO THIS IM CHANGING IT LOL)